andreipope/andreipope.github.io/pages/cv.md

 > **10 years of experience working for one of the world's largest enterprise IT companies.**

-> **Comprehensive knowledge and understanding of hardware, software and services segments.**
+> **Comprehensive knowledge and understanding of hardware, software, and services segments.**

 ## EXPERIENCE

-### Portworx, Inc., Technical Writer (Contractor)
+### Portworx (Acquired by Pure Storage), Technical Writer
 **March 2019 - Jul 2021**
 > Portworx Enterprise is the Kubernetes storage platform trusted in production by the world’s leading enterprises.

-**Key responsibilities:**
+**Key Responsibilities:**
-* Write documentation for [Portworx Enterprise](https://docs.portworx.com) and [PX-Backup](https://backup.docs.portworx.com)
+* Write documentation for [Portworx Enterprise](https://docs.portworx.com) and [PX-Backup](https://backup.docs.portworx.com).
+* Write and publish release notes
+* Use information gathered from software design documents, interview subject matter experts
+* Take screen captures and create illustrations
-* Maintain and improve the documentation toolchain
+* Maintain documentation toolchain and versioning
+* Integrate Swagger with Hugo to generate documentation for [PX-Backup API](https://backup.docs.portworx.com/reference/rest-api/)
+* Implemented federated search, allowing users to search and see results across multiple products.

 ### Loom Network Inc., Technical Writer and Developer Support
 **January 2018- PRESENT**
 > Loom Network is a multichain interop platform live in production since early 2018.
 Optimized for scaling high-performance dapps that require a fast and smooth user experience, the network allows dapps to offer a UX comparable to traditional applications and onboard new users without the friction of needing to download crypto wallet software.

-**Key responsibilities:**
+**Key Responsibilities:**
-* Write and maintain [developer documentation](https://loomx.io/developers/en) for Loom Network
+* Research, write, and maintain [developer documentation](https://loomx.io/developers/en)
+* Work collaboratively with internal teams to create developer documentation based on best practices and use cases for external developers/partners
 * Write and publish release notes
 * Develop new [CryptoZombies](https://cryptozombies.io/) lessons
 * Create and maintain the Loom examples [GitHub repository](https://github.com/loomnetwork/loom-examples)
-* Provide developer support
+* Provide support for developers
-* Provide validator support
+* Provide support for validators

-### Appfleet, Technical Writer (Contractor)
+### Appfleet, Technical Writer
 **February 2020- June 2020**
-> Appfleet is a cloud-based container hosting platform that allows developers to deploy their code in any language, framework or technology.
+> Appfleet is a cloud-based container hosting platform that allows developers to deploy their code in any language, framework, or technology.

-**Key responsibilities:**
+**Key Responsibilities:**
-* Create Docker and Kubernetes tutorials for Appfleet.
+* Write Docker and Kubernetes tutorials for Appfleet.

-### Interactive Data Partners, Ed Tech Project Manager (Contractor)
+### Interactive Data Partners, Ed Tech Project Manager
 **January 2019- May 2020**
-> Interactive Data Partners help schools use their data better with a variety of consulting, data integration and data visualization solutions.
+> Interactive Data Partners help schools use their data better with a variety of consulting, data integration, and data visualization solutions.

-**Key responsibilities:**
+**Key Responsibilities:**
 * Ensure that the offshore (India) development team stays on schedule and on the budget on approximately 8 ongoing projects with 1-3 new projects rolling on and off each month.
 All projects are related to helping schools report and analyze data using online dashboards and other solutions.
 * Communicate project progress to customers and resolve/escalate issues as needed.
 * The main components of ongoing projects are monthly calls with customers to brainstorm new solutions and coordination with the development team to create prototypes of the new ideas and then execute the ideas that look promising.
 New projects also have elements of data integration to organize and confirm a school's data is complete and accurate, and implementation of our baseline solutions (like a starter package).